Witchcraft, Womanhood & Wellness: What It Means to Be a Modern Witch

 Periods also hearken witchy themes of sisterhood, covens, and communal female power.
-Periods are a platform for bleeders to support each other through shared experience, and this can manifest as anything from period talk to menstrual activism.
+Periods are a platform for people to support each other through shared experience, which can manifest as anything from period talk to menstrual activism.

 Not to mention that periods are made of blood—an intrinsically spooky substance that oozes, gushes, splatters, and stains.
 It’s the stuff of spiritual rites that’s spilled in sacrifices, smeared in rituals, and trickled into potions.
-The very sight of it conjures feelings—be it squeamishness, disgust, or empowerment.
+The very sight of it conjures feelings.

 And the fact that you can bleed for a week straight without dying?
 Seems awfully otherworldly to us.

 View this post on Instagram

 “Supernatural red wine” was the term given to menstrual blood in Greek mythology, and it was thought to have miraculous powers.
 It could confer immortality when smeared on Egyptian pharaohs, Celtic kings, and the early followers of Tao.
 Roman, Norse, Hindi, and Australian aboriginal creation myths all refer to the mysterious nature of the moon’s cycle and menstrual blood flow as the very origin of life.
 Periods are sacred.
 How are you not magic? 📷: @marianrrea

 So besides slaying the patriarchy and celebrating menstruation, what does practicing modern witchcraft look like?

 Surely there are real women who identify as legitimate witches, sit in pentagrams, and summon spirits.
 However, we think modern witchcraft can also take much simpler forms, and may even be things you already practice.

 Take self-care, for example.
 Like witchcraft, self-care is based on the premise that your magic comes from within, and that you as an individual have an innate ability to heal.